 The different types of braking on an electric scooter

-The disc brake: powerful and effective
+The disc brake: powerful and efficient

 There are two main types of disc brakes: